 IT: There were so many different situations where I’ve had this surreal feeling.
 These parallel dimensions exist so close to each other and they intersect with one another.
 I mean the dimensions of war and peace, the dimensions of war and art.
 That’s why I was looking for a special title.
 I chose that quote from the poem of Paul Eluard (La terre est bleue comme une orange, 1929) because I was looking for a formula that could convey that sense of surreality.
 It’s about the combination of things that co-exist even though they shouldn’t.
 But they do.
 In everyday situations, war and peace coexist.

-IC: It permeates through your meta approach of a film in a film.
+IC: It’s visible in your meta approach of a film in a film.
 While the family focuses on the depiction of war in their home movie, you are watching them and you focus on the little things.
-We actually have those two worlds colliding on screen as well.
+We actually have those two worlds colliding on screen, too.

 IC: How hard was that process?
 Because you worked on the film for a while …

 IT: The whole journey took about two years and a half.
 I was with the family for a whole year: spring, summer, autumn, winter and again spring.
 The documentary is something very new for me.
 I realized a few basic things during the process.
 First of all, if you want to shoot a good portrait, you have to spend as much time as possible with the characters.
 So we kept coming, again and again.
 We were living with them in the house.
 We actually became part of the family.
 It varied, of course.
 Sometimes, they were bored.
 Sometimes, they had enough of us.
 Initially, they were excited about the whole process.
 But then … you can imagine [how one reacts when] some people are around all the time.
 But we were lucky because they love cinema and they know the process.
 So they let us into their world.